 fbpx

-We’ve all experienced challenging workouts or tough moments during races where we just need to power through, and boy is it hard sometimes!
-Many find that a fun, motivational high BPM songs playlist is a great tool to help push through those challenging training or racing moments.
+We’ve all experienced challenging cardio workouts or tough moments during races where we just need to power through, and boy, is it hard sometimes!
+I find that a fun, motivational high BPM songs playlist is a great tool to help me push through those challenging training or racing moments.

-Music can inspire you, distract you, and even trick your brain into believing that you genuinely enjoy your threshold workout.
-When you are low on energy, either physically or mentally, an upbeat tune can help turn your mood around so you can complete your run.
+Music can inspire you, distract you, and even trick your brain into believing you genuinely enjoy your threshold workout.
+When you are low on energy, either physically or mentally, an upbeat tune can help turn your mood around so you can complete your run or Tabata.

-You can use music to pump yourself up, calm your nerves, improve your running, whatever your goal, we’ve got the music for you.
+You can use workout music to pump yourself up for a sprinting session, calm your nerves, or improve your running.
+Whatever your goal, we’ve got running songs for you.

-So let’s turn up the volume, sing along, and check out why music may make your running more enjoyable and turn you into an even better athlete.
+So, let’s turn up the volume, sing along, and discover why music may make running more enjoyable and help you become an even better athlete.

-Singing and bopping along to your favorite tunes while running can really make your experience far more fun and enjoyable.
+Singing and bopping along to your favorite running music can really make your workout experience far more fun and enjoyable.

 Related: How To Increase Cadence While Running: 6 Pro Tips

-Music also encourages positive thoughts due to the melody, lyrics, and rhythm of the songs.
+Music also encourages positive thoughts due to the melody, lyrics, and high tempo of the songs.
 If you have a special memory related to a specific song, this can inspire you and create joyful thoughts as you move along.

 Listening to music also blocks out factors that normally distract us, such as labored breathing, our pounding heart, or even negative thoughts.
 This can be seen as a positive and negative aspect.